Visitors’ firearm and shotgun permit procedure

 Whilst Northern Ireland is UK sovereign territory, visitors permits issued for Great Britain (England, Wales and Scotland) are not valid in Northern Ireland.
 Additional permissions are needed from the relevant police authorities.

-Coming to Anyone who wishes to take their firearms to Northern Ireland from outside the United Kingdom should be aware that a valid certificate of approval, from the Chief Constable of the Police Service of Northern Ireland (PSNI), is required.
+Anyone who wishes to take their firearms to Northern Ireland from outside the United Kingdom should be aware that a valid certificate of approval, from the Chief Constable of the Police Service of Northern Ireland (PSNI), is required.
 Air weapons with a muzzle energy of greater than 1 joule are also required to be licensed in Northern Ireland and the same approval from PSNI is necessary.
 Advice on obtaining the approval can be found on the PSNI website.
 Form 30-38 should be used by non-GB residents.
 For residents of the EU zone the application form must be accompanied by either an original European Firearms Pass or a complete copy.

 What about the Isle of Man and the Channel Islands?